Association for the Scientific Study of Consciousness

 The richness debate: Michael Cohen, Ned Block, Liad Mudrik, Michael Pitts

 Thursday June 22: Opening Reception (NYU Silver Center, Washington Square East)

 Friday June 23, 7:30pm: 25 Years of Consciousness (NYU Skirball Theater).
 An intellectual/musical evening (open to the public) on the state of the science of consciousness, around a quarter-century after the first ASSC conference in 1997.

-Part one will introduce key issues about consciousness, and present a 25-year bet from 1998 between Christof Koch and David Chalmers about whether the neural correlates of consciousness would be discovered by 2023.
+Part one introduced key issues about consciousness, and present a 25-year bet from 1998 between Christof Koch and David Chalmers about whether the neural correlates of consciousness would be discovered by 2023.

-Part two will survey progress over the last 25 years, including the development of key theories of consciousness such as global workspace theory and integrated information theory.
+Part two surveyed progress over the last 25 years, including the development of key theories of consciousness such as global workspace theory and integrated information theory.

-Part three will unveil for the first time the full results of an adversarial experiment (sponsored by the Templeton World Charity Foundation) testing predictions of these two theories, and will use these results to help resolve the 25-year bet.
+Part three unveiled for the first time the full results of an adversarial experiment (sponsored by the Templeton World Charity Foundation) testing predictions of these two theories, and used these results to help resolve the 25-year bet.

-Featuring Heather Berlin (MC), David Chalmers, Daniel Dennett, Christof Koch, Lucia Melloni, and others TBA, with consciousness-themed musical entertainment by Joseph LeDoux and the Amygdaloids, and others TBA.
+Featuring Heather Berlin (MC), Ned Block, Melanie Boly, David Chalmers, Stanislas Dehaene, Daniel Dennett, Christof Koch, Lucia Melloni, Liad Mudrik, Per Snaprud, and others, with musical entertainment by Joe LeDoux and the Amygdaloids and by Baba Brinkman.